Home Introduction Foundations Sifu Neil Brown

 Perhaps the most influential Eastern martial art that Neil has trained in is the Lee style.
 From his early teens, Neil attended the late Grandmaster Chee Soo’s courses while training in classes taught by John Jordan and then John Stone, within the International Wushu Association.
 In later years John Stone moved to Australia for some time, where he successfully established some kung fu schools before returning to live in England.

-In his early twenties, Neil chose to focus on Western and Eastern meditation practices (which he continues), as well as medieval knight combat reenactment for a period of time, and returned to regular Feng Shou kung fu training in his late twenties, this time under the skilled tutelage of Ted Oxley and one of Chee Soo’s personal students Howard Gibbon (East West Taoist Association).
-It was during this period of training that Howard awarded Neil his 1st Tengchi.
+In his early twenties, Neil also chose to focus on Western and Eastern meditation practices (which he continues), as well as medieval knight combat reenactment and steel sword training.
+He also trained regularly in Feng Shou kung fu - in his late twenties it was under the skilled tutelage of Sifu Ted Oxley and one of Chee Soo’s personal students Sifu Howard Gibbon (East West Taoist Association).
+It was during this period of training that Sifu Gibbon awarded Neil his 1st Tengchi (Black Belt equiv).

-Neil then began running his own club and left the EWTA on good terms with Howard and Ted, due to a deep need to further pursue his love of other aspects of kung fu, such as stick work and Jeet Kune Do principles - in addition to continuing with his regular practice and teaching of Feng Shou.
+Neil then began running his own club and left the EWTA on good terms with Howard and Ted, due to a deep need to further pursue his love of other aspects of kung fu, such as stick work, sparring, and especially Jeet Kune Do principles - in addition to continuing with his regular practice and teaching of Feng Shou.
+During this time, Sifu Oxley formed Chinese Arts - Lee Style, with a number of other Tengchi grades.
+He awarded Neil 2nd and 3rd Tengchi grades over the following years.

-During this time, Neil corresponded with former World Champion Darryl Cross (Fung Yang Sau Kung Fu Association) in Wales and joined his association for two years, while continuing to run his own club in England.
+Neil also corresponded with former World Kung Fu Champion Sifu Darryl Cross (Fung Yang Sau Kung Fu Association) in Wales and joined his association for two years, during which time he was awarded a Fung Yang Sau (including Shaolin Tan Tui) Black Sash, while continuing to run his own club in England.
 Neil describes Darryl as “Probably one of the best examples of modern day kung fu fighters in the world, who took his art into the arena in China and proved its effectiveness beyond all doubt.”
-Darryl provided Neil with deeper insight into his own kung fu, demonstrated great generosity, and gave Neil some of the most important martial arts advice of his life: “Be true to your kung fu!” before they parted ways.
+Sifu Cross provided Neil with deeper insight into his own kung fu, demonstrated great generosity, and gave Neil some of the most important martial arts advice of his life: “Be true to your kung fu!” before they parted ways.

-CelestialDragonTemple.com and practitioners of Celestial Dragon Temple Boxing, and Feng Shou, promote meditation and martial arts for self defence, and do not support in any way the actions of individuals or groups of any kind inimical and dangerous to society and the welfare of mankind.
+CelestialDragonTemple.com is part of Neil's Association: Dragon Phoenix Taoist Arts https://dragonphoenixtaoistarts.co.uk/ (which is part of Chinese-Arts Lee Style).
+Practitioners of Celestial Dragon Temple Boxing, Feng Shou, and Tai Chi, promote meditation and martial arts for self defence, and do not support in any way the actions of individuals or groups of any kind inimical and dangerous to society and the welfare of mankind.

 Black Sash instructor grade awarded to Gary Bielby by Neil Brown